A clear, repeatable structure that teachers and children can trust.

 Revisit

-Children meet the skill again after a gap, strengthening recall and retention.
-Revisit resources appear where spaced retrieval genuinely supports the learning.
+Children meet the skill again after a gap, strengthening recall and helping the learning last.

 Real Life Maths